cse-sim/cse/doc/src/docs/input-data/pvarray.md

 Type: choice

 The type of array describes mounting and tracking options.
-Roof mounted arrays have a higher installed nominal operating cell temperature (INOCT) of 120 ^o^F compared to the default of 113 ^o^F. Array self-shading is not currently calculated for adjacent rows of modules within an array.
+Roof mounted arrays have a higher installed nominal operating cell temperature (INOCT) of 120 °F compared to the default of 113 °F. Array self-shading is not currently calculated for adjacent rows of modules within an array.

 {{
   member_table({